HonoluluHenk/id-class/README.md

 ```

-(this example is using UUIDs, but there are more and its customizable)
+(this example is using UUIDs, but there are more options and it's customizable)

 You will also find modules to integrate this nicely into